 Northern Alberta Jubilee Auditorium

-A matinee performance aimed primarily at schools, but some seats will be available to the public.
-Please email email@example.com for details.
+A matinee performance (1-2:30 pm, $15 per seat) is aimed primarily at schools and other groups, but some seats will be available to the general public.
+Please email firstname.lastname@example.org for bookings or more information.

 "I am pleased to provide a letter of support for the Louis Riel musical performed by Musicalmania!.
 I had the pleasure of attending the performance and was impressed with the level of professionalism of the production...Special congratulations to Cindy W. Oxley for her exceptional talent as the composer and lyricist of the production."